-Jeff Comissiong finished his fourth season at ODU coaching the defensive line.
+Jeff Comissiong finished his fifth season at ODU coaching the defensive line.

 The ODU defense registered 34 sacks in 2016, the most since the Monarchs joined FBS and tied for second in Conference USA.
 Of the 34 sacks, 27 came from the defensive front.
 Defensive ends Oshane Ximines and Bunmi Rotimi combined for 14.5 sacks, with Ximines setting the school single-season record, and Rotimi tying Ronnie Cameron's career record.

 Defensive tackle Rashaad Coward finished fourth on the squad with 60 tackles, and had 7.5 tackles for loss, more TFL's than he had in his first three seasons at ODU.

 Comissiong led a defensive line that featured one senior while the top two sacks leaders both return up front.
 Junior Rashaad Coward registered a single-season career-high 47 tackles and 1.5 sacks while sophomore Bunmi Rotimi also notched a career-best with 36 tackles and 4.5 sacks.
 Redshirt freshman Oshane Ximines led the team with 5.0 sacks and 7.5 tackles for loss and was named to the C-USA All-Freshmen team.

 The 26 sacks by the defense was the most in a single-season since the Monarchs transition year of 2013 with 17 of the 26 sacks coming from the defensive line.
 Terrell Reid's sack of Southern Miss quarterback Nick Mullens forced a fumble that linebacker Martez Simpson recovered for a touchdown.

 For the second-straight season, Comissiong coached a young group featuring just two seniors and just one player that started every game.